Golf Club Shafts

 Graphite shafts are great for getting greater distances from today’s oversize titanium drivers.
 They allow shafts to be longer.
 But remember, longer clubs are good for distance, not for control.
 Graphite is lighter than steel and can be made in many variations.
 Thus, making it easier to select a shaft best suited to your game.

-Furthermore, the major negative of graphite shafts is that they need to be looked after more than steel shafts.
+In short, the major negative of graphite shafts is that they need to be looked after more than steel shafts.
 Make sure you have extra long head covers on woods or padded dividers in your golf bag.
 This is important, so that the paint on the graphite shaft does not get worn off.
-In short, this can negatively affect the performance of the shaft.
+In brief, this can negatively affect the performance of the shaft.

 A recent addition to the shaft market is the multi-material shaft.
 Used on both irons and drivers, this shaft combines both steel and graphite into one shaft to try and get the best of both worlds.